mahadyRayhan/Docker_ML_webapp/README.md

 "main.py" is the starting file for the whole program.
 </pre>

 After writing all the comands in the "Dockerfile", next we will build the docker image for our web app.
-Do that the command is: >sudo DOCKER_BUILDKIT=1 docker build -t flower_api .
+Do that the command is:
+>sudo DOCKER_BUILDKIT=1 docker build -tflower_api .

 Here "flower_api" is the name i choose for my docker container and "." means the present directory.